clivissonjose/Clivissonjose/README.md

 ## intro

 - I'm focused in becoming a FrontEnd developer
-- i started in the university in 2022
+- I am a computer science student since november of 2022.
+- I have good knowledge in JavaScript, HTML/CSS.
+  JavaScript, HTML/CSS.
-- i know the basic of
+- In the university i already learned the basic of C  and Python.
-  JavaScript, HTML/CSS